Main Menu

 The late, great Andy Fairley had probably the most distinctive vocal style of any artist to record for Adrian Sherwood.
 The Editor tells what he knows about this poet turned recording artist:

-Andy Fairley was not so much a musician or a singer as a modern-day poet.
-A shrewd observer of the injustices and insanities of the modern world, his prose often tackled head-on issues of the moment such as the state of politics, privatisation and the plight of the underclasses.
+Andy Fairley was a modern-day poet; a shrewd observer of the injustices and insanities of the modern world, his prose often tackled head-on issues of the moment such as the state of politics, privatisation and the plight of the underclasses.
 His raw style of vocal delivery perfectly and powerfully complimented the reality issues he often addressed.

 "This sound system comes to you with fuel injection"